Mastercard-Gateway/gateway-ios-sdk/README.md

 ### Basic Implementation
-Using an existing Session Id, you may pass card information directly to the `Gateway` object:
+Using an existing Session Id, you may pass card information directly to the `Gateway` object in case of Card Payment and Apple Pay flow, browser payment flow do not required update session:

 ```swift
 var request = GatewayMap()